Leveraging User Roles and Permissions in your Email Workflow

 BEE Pro helps you improve your email creation workflow by letting you add multiple users - colleagues, clients, consultants, etc. - and configure what they can and cannot do.

 For example, how can you prevent a junior editor from modifying the dynamic links and legal language in an email footer?
 And what if you didn't want a new employee to have access to important projects or clients?
-That's exactly the kind of thing that roles & permissions help you accomplish in BEE Pro.
+That's exactly the kind of thing that roles and permissions help you do in BEE Pro.

 - Setting different access levels for your users